Azure/arcvmware-util/squid-proxy-setup/README.md

     You can set via GUI like this:
     ![Static IP](./assets/static-ip.jpg)

+> [!NOTE]
+> Here we are using `8.8.8.8` as our upstream DNS server.
+> You can use any other DNS server as per your requirement.

+> [!IMPORTANT]
+> From previous experience, DNSServer created by dnsmasq isn't that reliable (might start hanging up after a few days), and it's better to offload the DNS resolution to an external DNS server.
+> Hence Case 1 is recommended.

 3. Run DHCP and DNS Server on the VM.
 [Ref1][3], [Ref2][4]

     If you don't want to set static network configuration for all VMs connected to `proxy-segment`, you will need a DHCP Server.
 We can install the DHCP server on the same machine where proxy server will be installed.
 We could have a DNS server in the network too in order to resolve local addresses.<br/>
     [`dnsmasq`][dnsmasq_arch] can serve for both the purposes.

-    > [!NOTE]
-    > Here we are using `8.8.8.8` as our upstream DNS server.
-    > You can use any other DNS server as per your requirement.

     1. Install dnsmasq